Plusnet: Origins

 The first Force9 Internet products followed the dial-up internet model popularised by Demon Internet (monthly subscription, plus the cost of local phone calls), but offered at a lower cost to subscribers (£6 a month + VAT), and including more value-added features.
 By October 1997, Force9 had achieved the milestone of 5,000 subscribers, assisted by a marketing partnership with Yorkshire Cable (later to become part of Telewest), in which Yorkshire Cable customers were offered a reduced subscription on a Force9 account.
 In addition, software which used Force9 Internet as the default ISP was supplied with every modem ordered through Choice Peripherals.

 As the business grew, Force9 was split out as a separate operation from Choice Peripherals, with new premises and an umbrella company under which it would operate.
 This company, Plusnet Technologies Ltd, opened its doors at Internet House, Victoria Quays, Sheffield, in November 1997.

 Although the company was named Plusnet, the brand was first used for products by the business sales team at Force9, for leased line and server colocation services to small and medium enterprises (SMEs).

 In April 1998, Insight Enterprises, an American PC-peripherals company, made a move into the UK market by acquiring Choice Peripherals.
-However, Insight were principally interested in the online commerce side of the operation, and not in the internet service provider, Force9.
+However, Insight were principally interested in the online commerce side of the operation, and not in the ISP, Force9.
 Because of this, Insight largely left the ISP side of the business operating as it had been, with Lee Strafford remaining in charge of the operation.

-This coincided with the April 1999 launch of Force9's version of 'unmetered' dial up – which gave 0800 free call rate internet access during weekend hours.
+This coincided with the April 1999 launch of Force9's version of 'unmetered' dial up, which gave 0800 free call rate internet access during weekend hours.
 The website was re-branded as F9 in order to promote it.